-PHYS 2A (C-ID PHYS 105) 4.5 units General Physics 72 hours lecture, 36 hours laboratory Prerequisite: MATH 40 Grading: letter grade or pass/no pass
+PHYS 2A (C-ID PHYS 105)

+General Physics

+Prerequisite: MATH 40

 This course is an algebra and trigonometry based general physics course for students not majoring in physics or engineering.
 It covers kinematics, dynamics, work and energy, momentum, rotational motion, properties of fluids, simple harmonic motion, waves, temperature and ideal gases, heat and thermodynamics.